Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Abstract

 \section{Abstract}

-{Causal thinking and decision making under uncertainty are fundamental aspects of intelligent reasoning.
-Decision making under uncertainty has been well studied when information is considered at the associative (probabilistic) level.
-The classical Theorems of von Neumann-Morgenstern and Savage provide a formal criterion for rational choice using purely associative information.
-Causal inference often yields uncertainty about the exact causal structure, so we consider what kinds of decisions are possible in those conditions.
-In this work, we consider decision problems in which available actions and consequences are causally connected.
-After recalling a previous causal decision making result, which relies on a known causal model, we consider the case in which the causal mechanism that controls some environment is unknown to a rational decision maker.
-In this setting we state and prove a causal version of Savage's Theorem, which we then use to develop a notion of causal games with its respective causal Nash equilibrium.
-These results highlight the importance of causal models in decision making and the variety of potential applications.}
+Decision-making under uncertainty and causal thinking are fundamental aspects of intelligent reasoning.
+Decision-making has been well studied when the available information is considered at the associative (probabilistic) level.
+The classical Theorems of von Neumann-Morgenstern and Savage provide a formal criterion for rational choice using associative information: maximize expected utility.
+There is an ongoing debate around the origin of probabilities involved in such calculation.
+In this work, we will show how the probabilities for decision-making can be grounded in causal models by considering decision problems in which the available actions and consequences are causally connected.
+In this setting, actions are regarded as an intervention over a causal model.
+Then, we extend a previous causal decision-making result, which relies on a known causal model, to the case in which the causal mechanism that controls some environment is unknown to a rational decision-maker.
+In this way, action-outcome probabilities can be grounded in causal models in known and unknown cases.
+Finally, as an application, we extend the well-known concept of Nash Equilibrium to the case in which the players of a strategic game consider causal information.